 Home Care Assistant: Job Description, Duties and Requirements

-Essentially, home care assistants provide in-home care for patients who can't fully care for themselves.
-There are some training programs available on the Internet and training can also be found locally through schools and home health agencies.
+Home care assistants provide in-home care for patients who can't fully care for themselves.
+Training programs are available through postsecondary schools and home health agencies, as well as online.
 Students receive instruction in caring for patients' daily needs.

 Job Description for a Home Care Assistant

 Home care assistants are trained to assist the elderly, disabled, mentally ill, and/or terminally ill.
 Home care assistants often work in private homes to help patients with daily tasks such as personal grooming and meal preparation.
 Families sometimes bring in these workers to care for their loved one when the job becomes too much for them to handle.
 Depending on the condition of the patient, actual feeding may be necessary.
 Light, general housekeeping may also be expected of a home care assistant.

 Many home care assistants are hired by professional agencies that specialize in home health services.
 Nurses or managers from the agency oversee the work of the home care assistant, giving him or her a work schedule and specific instructions on caring for the patient.